ui-weppcloud/ui-weppcloud.github.io/QuickStart.md

 ![Station Selection](https://user-images.githubusercontent.com/3652906/70352793-cc126880-1820-11ea-9f4a-dacdf452dc4e.png)
 CLIGEN is a stochastic weather generator but also supports generating daily timeseries climate files if daily minimum and maximum temperatures and daily precipitations are available.
 CLIGEN also has the ability to produce single storm climate files **Please note that the WEPP outputs for Single Storm Events are different from the Continuous outputs and not all of post wepp functionality including WATAR**

+### Stochastic PRISM Modified

+Modifies a station parameter file with monthly precipitation, minimum and maximum daily temperatures.
+800m grid.
+After modifing the station parameter file CLIGEN is used to generate a daily timeseries of weather events.
+Recommended for BAER analysis not requiring historical comparisons.

 ### “Vanilla” CLIGEN (Stochastic weather generation).

 The daily climate is generated using the CLIGEN (CLImate GENerator) and the nearest parameter (.PAR) file.
 Values in .PAR files includes monthly statistical values derived using the NCDC-NOAA weather stations from 1974 through 2013.

-###	PRISM Modified

-Monthly values of precipitation, maximum and minimum, wet/dry days in “Vanilla” CLIGEN .PAR file is replaced with PRISM normal covering the period 1981-2010
+For interntional locations this may be the only option that is functional.

-### Observed (DAYMET)
+### Observed DAYMET (GRIDMET wind)

-Interpolated 1-km spatial resolution daily observed precipitation, maximum and minimum temperatures are obtained from the data source.
-This dataset is available from 1980-2016.
-Other required weather inputs in the climate files are generated using nearest CLIGEN station.
+Utilizes daily precipitation, minimum and maximum temperature, dewpoint, and solar radiation from DAYMET and daily wind speed and velocity from GRIDMET.
+DAYMET 1km, GRIDMET 4km.
+Recommended for historical analysis.
+Storm parameters (duration, time to peak) are generated from CLIGEN and may not be accurate to historic events.

-###	Observed (DAYMET) with PRISM Revision
+### Observed GRIDMET

-Interpolated 1-km spatial resolution daily observed precipitation, maximum and minimum temperatures are obtained from the data source.
+Daily observed precipitation, maximum and minimum temperatures, dewpoint, solar radiation, and wind are obtained from the data source.
+4km grid.
 This dataset is available from 1980-present.
-Other required weather inputs in the climate files are generated using nearest CLIGEN station.

-### Observed (GRIDMET) with PRISM Revision

-Interpolated 4-km spatial resolution daily observed precipitation, maximum and minimum temperatures are obtained from the data source.
-This dataset is available from 1980-present.
-Other required weather inputs in the climate files are generated using nearest CLIGEN station.
+Storm parameters (duration, time to peak) are generated from CLIGEN and may not be accurate to historic events.

 ### Future (CMIP5)

-Interpolated 4-km spatial resolution daily observed precipitation, maximum and minimum temperatures are obtained from the data source.
+Interpolated 4km spatial resolution daily observed precipitation, maximum and minimum temperatures are obtained from the data source.
 This dataset is available from 2006-2099.
 Other required weather inputs in the climate files are generated using nearest CLIGEN station.

 ### Single Storm